1911 Rolls-Royce Tourer - Limited Edition, Franklin Mint

 •Road Wheels/Spare Tire: The four road wheels and spare tire are permanently mounted.

-1908 Rolls-Royce Silver Ghost Limousine - Limited Edition, Franklin Mint
+1908 Rolls-Royce Silver Ghost Limousine - Limited Edition only 1.500, The Franklin Mint

 The most legendary car that ever graced the highways — the 1908 Rolls-Royce Silver Ghost Open Drive Limousine.
 This six-cylinder 429 cubic inch engine offered a ride that was unparalleled in contemporary motoring — so smooth, so quiet, it was only a matter of time before it was deemed the "Silver Ghost" by high-end car enthusiasts.
 This beautiful replica features limousine coachwork, crafted in authentic detail and officially authorized by Rolls-Royce Motor Cars, Ltd. Special features include a fully appointed interior, fully functioning steering wheel and hinged bonnet.